27 Aug 2019

-“This year is unseasonably dry, so we need to be as prepared as we can be for the season ahead.
+“We are getting in early to be as prepared as we can be for the season ahead.

 “It’s essential that land managers and community alike play their part for the fire season—plan ahead, follow the rules and control any fires quickly.”

 Forestry Corporation’s pre-season fire days are part of a rigorous training program, which includes training camps for new firefighters and those looking to advance their skills.
-This year’s training also includes an expanded focus on protecting property during bushfire emergencies.

-Media contact: Rod Campbell 0428058549
+Media Contact: Rod Campbell 0428 058 549